EXIST is a support programme of the German Federal Ministry for Economic Affairs and Climate Action (BMWK).

 This programme aims at improving the entrepreneurial environment at universities and research institutes.
 It also aims at increasing the number and success of technology and knowledge based business start-ups.

-The BMWi supports university graduates, scientists as well as students to this end in preparing their technology and knowledge based start-ups.
+The BMWK supports university graduates, scientists as well as students to this end in preparing their technology and knowledge based start-ups.
 EXIST also promotes a lively and lasting entrepreneurial culture at public and private universities.

 EXIST has been successfully supporting start-up networks, universities and non-university research institutions since 1998.